zelongjiang123/Database-BNLJ/README.md

 ## Project overview:

 The join is a fundamental operation in relational data processing that finds matching rows between two tables.
-In this project, you will implement, test, and benchmark a disk-based join algorithm.
-Your goal is to efficiently use memory and disk resources to return the answer to the following query.
+In this project, I implement, test, and benchmark a disk-based join algorithm, BNLJ (block nested loop join).
+My goal is to efficiently use memory and disk resources to return the answer to the following query.

 ```sql
 SELECT R.b, S.b